Ledger Nano S Plus Review

 It also contains a small leaflet to help you get started, as well as some cool little Ledger logo stickers.
 All items included feel like they are of quite good quality, which is nice.

-The Ledger Nano S Plus supports over 5,500 different crypto assets, from several blockchains.
-This includes, but is not limited to:
+The Ledger Nano S Plus supports over 5,500 different crypto assets from several blockchains.
+This includes some of the most popular and active cryptocurrencies:

 - Bitcoin (BTC)